top of page

 As I demonstrated in the video above, I quickly disproved the family tree.
 I had to remove John from the wrong set of parents.

-On the surface, the clues on FamilySearch failed to hold up to scrutiny.
-And yet, clues lurked below the surface that pointed me toward a potential father.
+On the surface, FamilySearch's clues failed to hold up to scrutiny.
+Yet, clues lurked below the surface that pointed me toward a potential father.

 ↪️ Are you struggling to break through your brick walls?